What to Expect on Wine Tours in Tuscany

 So where should you start?
 Tuscany is best known for Chianti Classico, Brunellos and its Super Tuscans, big, bold reds that are best enjoyed at the table with something delicious.
 Wines from Chianti Classico, for example, are wine designed to accompany food.
 We aren’t talking about McDonald’s here.
 Not every Chianti is the same.
 Each is a true expression of its terroir or the land on which the grapes are grown, of the techniques and skill of the vinaiolo or winemaker and of the way in which it’s been aged.
 A good Chianti wine tour is thoughtfully put together and researched and should include lunch, since the only way to enjoy a Super Tuscan is with a super Tuscan meal packed with delicious local cold cuts and cheese.

 Sangiovese-based wines from Chianti Classico is a great novice wine.
 If you don’t know much about Tuscan wines, it’s the perfect place to start and since its production region is fairly close to Florence, it’s an easy day trip from the city.

 But Chianti isn’t the only name in the game.
-The Brunello di Montalcino is his more elegant older brother, quickly making a name for himself on the cult wine scene, while the Vernaccia di San Gimignano is a beautiful white with a striking history.
+The Brunello di Montalcino is his more elegant older brother, with a strong game following on the cult wine & collector scene, while the Vernaccia di San Gimignano is a beautiful white with a striking history.